 Wedding contracts are there for your protection, as well as your vendor’s.
-There is one fine detail that you must be on the lookout for though, as well as fully understand, and that is the right of first refusal.
+There is one fine detail that you must be on the lookout for though: It’s call the right of first refusal.
+In this blog post, we’ll tell you what the first right of refusal is and how it pertains to wedding planning.
+Then we’re going to share the downside you’ll want to consider when agreeing to a right of first refusal.

 In order to stay on top of wedding planning, you need to be fully aware of all the fine details, especially your contractual agreements.
 To help, we’ve put together some thoughts on this popular wedding contract clause.

 Generally speaking, the right of first refusal is a contractual right under which the party providing a service/product gives the buying party the first opportunity to book, should the seller find themselves in a position where another party later expresses interest in their services on the same date/time.

 Many wedding vendors can only provide their services to one client on any given day – and most couples want to meet with a few vendors in each category before making their decision.
 For example, if you are in search of the perfect bakery for your cake, you will certainly want to meet the bakers and taste their products.
 You will be taking part in many consultations, as you will have more than one option.
 If you become smitten with a certain baker, but still want to talk to one or two other options, you can ask them for the first right of refusal.
 This allows you to hold that baker’s service for your wedding date, as you meet with other options to ensure that you have found the right one.

 When another customer wants to book them for your wedding date, your baker must first call you.
 They can’t agree to provide services for another customer on your agreed upon timeframe until they first call you.
 Your wedding date won’t be snatched from beneath you without a phone call.
 However, here’s the twist, when they call, you must decide in that exact moment whether you will book with them, or move on to another vendor.

 This sounds great – what’s the catch to a right of first refusal?